Sirdalsvatnet

-Sirdalsvatnet is a lake in the municipalities of Sirdal and Flekkefjord in Agder county, Norway.
-The 18.8 km2 lake is about 27 km long running from the village of Tonstad in the north to the village of Sira in the south.
+Sirdalsvatnet is a lake in Agder county, Norway.
+The 18.8 km2 lake lies along the border of Sirdal Municipality and Flekkefjord Municipality.
+The lake is part of the river Sira and it stretches about 27 km, running from the village of Tonstad in the north to the village of Sira in the south.
 The lake is about 1 km wide at its widest point.